integrated-land-simulator/model_description/descript/matsiro.md

 Both potential vegetation and cropland tiles consist of six soil layers, up to three snow layers, and a single canopy layer, driving predictions of the temperature and amount of water in the canopy, soil, and snow.

-Potential vegetation is defined according to the vegetation types of the Simple Biosphere Model 2 (SiB2; Sellers et al. 1996) scheme and has 10 categories including land ice.
+Potential vegetation is defined according to the vegetation types of the SiB2 [@Sellers1996-ye] scheme and has 10 categories including land ice.
 There is no wetland category for land cover in the original SiB2 vegetation types or soil types.

 ## Appendix